otrv4/otrv4/otrv4.md

 Messages in a conversation can be exchanged over an insecure channel, where an attacker can eavesdrop or interfere with the encrypted messages.

-We assume a network model which provides in-order delivery of messages, but some messages may not be delivered.
+The network model provides in-order delivery of messages, but some messages may not be delivered.
-(TODO: we should probably rephrase the third assumption to follow the same linguistic pattern as the two first ones)

 ## Security Properties